fredefox/jackknife/README.md

 See [this diagram](assets/mergesort.png).
 From this diagram we see there is an initial amount of work being done (presumably generating the random list).
 Then some work is done in parallel and finally there is a big chunk of sequential work.
-This work may be merging back the results, but this is not clear at this point.
+We conjecture that work corresponds to the final merge, but we're not certain.

 The benchmark: